 Amesite Inc. (NASDAQ: ADTX) Announces That it Has Regained Compliance with Nasdaq Listing Requirements

-/EIN News/ -- DETROIT, March 09, 2023 (GLOBE NEWSWIRE) -- Amesite Inc. (NASDAQ: AMST), a leading artificial intelligence software company offering a cloud-based learning platform that delivers 99% learner retention for business and education markets, announced today that it has received confirmation from The Nasdaq Stock Market LLC (“Nasdaq”) that it has regained compliance with the minimum bid price requirement of $1.00 per share under Nasdaq Listing Rule 5550(a)(2), meets the stockholders’ equity requirement in Nasdaq Listing Rule 5550(b)(1) and meets all other applicable criteria for continued listing.
+DETROIT, March 09, 2023 (GLOBE NEWSWIRE) -- Amesite Inc. AMST, a leading artificial intelligence software company offering a cloud-based learning platform that delivers 99% learner retention for business and education markets, announced today that it has received confirmation from The Nasdaq Stock Market LLC ("Nasdaq") that it has regained compliance with the minimum bid price requirement of $1.00 per share under Nasdaq Listing Rule 5550(a)(2), meets the stockholders' equity requirement in Nasdaq Listing Rule 5550(b)(1) and meets all other applicable criteria for continued listing.

 Amesite had previously been notified by Nasdaq on March 8, 2022 that it was not in compliance with the minimum bid price requirement because its common stock failed to maintain a minimum bid price of $1.00 per share.
 In order to regain compliance with the Rule, the Company was required to maintain a minimum closing bid price of $1.00 or more for at least 10 consecutive trading days.
 This requirement was met on March 7, 2023, the tenth consecutive trading day when the closing bid price of the Company's common stock was over $1.00.